Prema Ishq Kaadhal: Development

-The film was in pre-production stage from January 2012 to March 2013, where director and producer were keen in developing the narrative of the motion picture.
-During the pre-production time, the director Pavan Sadineni has also directed a short film Bewars, in which Karthik Gattamneni was the cinematographer, and Vishnu Vardhan played the protagonist.
-Vardhan was cast to play in Prema Ishq Kaadhal, and Harshvardhan was roped in to play a rock star in the film.
+The film was in pre-production stage from January 2012 to March 2013, where director Pavan Sadineni and producer Bekkam Venugopal were keen in developing the narrative of the motion picture.
+During the pre-production time, Sadineni had directed a short film Bewars, in which Karthik Gattamneni was the cinematographer and Vishnu Vardhan played the protagonist.
+Vardhan was cast to play in Prema Ishq Kaadhal, and Harshvardhan Rane was roped in to play a rockstar in the film.
 Vithika Sheru, who is paired opposite him also donned the hat of a stylist for the film, while Rane worked as the choreographer for the climax song.

+Karthik Gattamneni, who is famous for cinematography and direction of short films from the studio Pondfreaks Entertainment, was the film's cinematographer.

 Filming

 The principal photography for the movie began on 9 April 2013, and the major scenes were shot in a special coffee shop set that was erected specially for this movie at Nanakramguda.
 The filming of the movie was expected to end in May 2013.

 The producer planned to select 100 city students and record their responses to the film and carry out the changes they suggest.
 The film was shot in 50 days.